Kharghar: Navi Mumbai International Airport

 The proposed new Navi Mumbai International Airport was initially expected to be operational by 2019 in the Kopra area between Khandeshwar and Kamothe.
 This was passed by CIDCO on August 1, 2009.
 Despite getting environmental clearance from the Centre almost three years ago, the project was stuck due to protracted negotiations with farmers who wanted a compensation package of Rs 20 crore per hectare or 35 per cent of the land bank as a developed plot.

 The project, which will come up on 1,160 hectares of land, will be built in four phases.
-The first phase with an annual capacity of 10 million passengers was to be completed by 2018.
+The first phase, with an annual capacity of 10 million passengers, was to be completed by 2018.
 After the completion of the whole project, it will cater to about 60 million passengers a year.

 The affected villagers will mostly be rehabilitated in a new township called Pushpak Nagar and in Wadghar and Wahal villages around the project area.
 Under the project plan, the rare island village of Waghivali in Panvel creek will be converted into a mangrove lagoon and its ecology will be maintained.

 Demography

-As per India Census 2011, the population of Kharghar was 80,612 out of these 42,001 was males and 38,611 was females.
+As per the India Census 2011, the population of Kharghar was 80,612 out of whom 42,001 were males and 38,611 were females.

 Site for Central Park

 The park occupies an area of 119 Ha. (approx.) spreading over into Sectors 23, 24 & 25 in Kharghar.
-An area of 80 ha. (approx.) is earmarked for ' Central Park'.
+An area of 80 ha. (approx.) is earmarked for 'Central Park'.
 It is a relatively flat terrain that has sporadic vegetation.
 The site acts as a link between two natural elements: hill and water.